-The Design + Change programme is delivered and evaluated through a series of projects, and you will work independently as well as engage in group work, and in collaborations with the local and regional community and enterprises.
+The Design +Change programme is delivered and evaluated through a series of projects, and you will work independently as well as engage in group work, and in collaborations with the local and regional community and enterprises.
 It is held entirely in English and we welcome students from all over the world.
-This means that you as a student is part of a group characterised by diversity and will become well prepared for an international design career.
+This means that you as a student are part of a group characterized by diversity and will become well prepared for an international design career.

-Design + Change is located in Växjö, Småland – a region characterised by entrepreneurship, production and craft.
+Design +Change is located in Växjö, Småland – a region characterized by entrepreneurship, production and craft.
 Collaborative projects and educational visits will give you unique opportunities to forge networks and learn as well as to build your portfolio.
-The study environment in Växjö is personal, safe and creative and you will work in close contact with our practising designers/lecturers and researchers.
-The many different subjects offered at Linnaeus University give you the possibility to develop across disciplines and be introduced to a variety of artistic practices such as ceramics, wood-work, textiles, performance, movement & somatic practice, food, photo and video, among others.
+The study environment in Växjö is personal, safe and creative and you will work in close contact with our practicing designers/lecturers, artists and researchers.
+The diversity in expertise provides you with the possibility to develop across disciplines and be introduced to a variety of artistic practices such as ceramics, wood-work, textiles, performance, movement & somatic practice, food, photo and video, among others.

 Bachelor of Fine Arts